Breaking free from the commodity trap

 bg-image

-Expense-to-income (ex notables)
+Expense-to-income ratio (ex notables)

 Asset quality

-Credit impairment expense
+Credit impairment expense (ex notables)

 Balance sheet

-Common equity tier 1
+Core equity tier 1

 Download the report